davew-msft/blockchain-hackathon/labs/SmartContractIdeation/SmartContracts.md

 We want to test that minimally our devenv is working and we can do local development.

+* You'll immediately likely see that the file is red and there is a problem in the `PROBLEMS` section of the output pane.
+  * It will likely say something about `compiler version is 0.7.0` but our sol file is using:
+  `pragma solidity ^0.5.0;`
+  let's change that to:
+  `pragma solidity >0.5.0;` :  Note:  we changed the carat to a `>`.
+This is telling solidity to use a minimum of compile v5 vs strictly v5.
 * Right click the sol file and choose `Build contracts`.
 Make sure there are no problems (errors) in the output.
+>> Note that the build created a `build/contracts` folder with a json file.
+This is what will actually be deployed.
 * Right click the sol file and choose Deploy.
 There should be an entry for `development`
 * If you want to see what this is doing just `Ctl+~` (ctl + backtick(above TAB on most kbds)) and select `Output` and `Azure blockchain`.
 You should see the commands and the success message.
   * Take a minute to get familiar with what a deploy is doing by reading the output messages.

 * At this point we can send test transactions to our local truffle network.
 Right click the sol file again and `Show Smart Contract Interaction Page.`

->> As of the writing of this workshop the Smart Contract Interaction Page only works on Windows (not the Ubuntu container).
+>> As of the writing of this workshop the Smart Contract Interaction Page only works on Windows (not the Ubuntu container though).
 That's ok, we will deploy it to Azure next to test it.
+Sorry.

 ## Deploy the Smart Contract to ABS